mattewong/antx/README.md

 # Objectives

-* MIT for this library, MIT or Apache license for any libraries this relies on
+* MIT for this library, MIT or Apache or similarly permissive license for any libraries this relies on

 * Calculation of loan-level and pool-level collateral cashflows for common abs asset classes including residential mortgages, auto loans, student loans, credit card loans, etc